 People in Need has been operating in Vietnam since 2015.
-We concentrate on supporting small citizens’ initiatives defending human rights and democratic values and we help them in their development, closer mutual cooperation or even association with larger organisations or institutions.
-Our aim is to increase the efficiency of their activities, assist them in gaining the recognition of the local authorities and arranges contacts with organisations abroad.
+We concentrate on supporting small citizens’ initiatives defending human rights by helping them in their development, closer mutual cooperation or even association with larger organisations and institutions.
+Our aim is to increase their efficiency, assist them in gaining the recognition of the local authorities and sustaining their contacts with organisations abroad.

-One of the pillars of our programme are internships, usually month-long stays in the Czech Republic, during which the participants receive training in project leadership, team organisation, presentation skills, advocacy strategies of legal activities and other areas relating to civil activism.
-Intensive English language courses, meeting with experts from Czech non-profit organisations and state institutions, excursions and holding lectures for the public are also integral to the internship.
-The specific itinerary of the internship is based on the needs and skills of the participants.
+One of our program pillars is our fellowships, usually month-long stays in the Czech Republic, during which the participants receive training in project leadership, team organisation, presentation skills, advocacy and other areas necessary for successful activism.
+We also organize intensive English language courses and meetings with experts from Czech non-profit organisations and state institutions.

-In Vietnam we cooperate primarily with independent groups advocating non-violent opposition against repressive power of the state.
-These people are trying to raise awareness in Vietnamese society about violation of human rights, they encourage civic engagement, attempt to conduct dialogue with various authorities and promote equality and plurality.
-We provide the necessary study materials in Vietnamese, organise training sessions and offer internships.
+In Vietnam, we cooperate primarily with independent groups that promote non-violent approach to exercise and protect human rights.
+These initiatives may aim to raise awareness in Vietnamese society about human rights, encourage civic engagement, attempt to conduct dialogues with various authorities and promote equality and tolerance.

 Our program stands solid on our guiding principles and values.
 Our program operates under the virtues of equality, tolerance and non-discrimination.
 We grant special care and protection for the persistently and systematically persecuted and discriminated, including women, LGBT people, people with mental and physical disabilities, economically devastated people, and indigenous people.
 We perform our activities under the principle of legal neutrality through which all our work runs on the rationale of international human rights laws and mechanisms to which Vietnam is a state party.
 To this end, we do not support political parties or politically-oriented organizations.